 4. Place the pint container into the outer bowl of the Ninja Creami and then process on "LITE ICE CREAM."

-5. If the ice cream is dry or crumbly looking, pour in 2 tablespoons of unsweetened almond milk and then respin.
-You may need to complete this process a second time.
-Be sure to add another 2 tablespoons of unsweetened almond milk with the second respin as well.
+5. If the ice cream is dry or crumbly looking, pour in a tablespoon or two of unsweetened almond milk and then respin.
+You may have to repeat this process a couple of times.

 6. Pour the fresh strawberries and graham crackers down the center of the ice cream and then process on mix-ins.